Stocks rally on China's factory rebound, trade hopes

-LONDON (Reuters) - Global stocks rallied on Monday, building on gains from their best quarter since 2010, as investors cheered upbeat factory activity data in China and the United States and signs of progress on the U.S.-China trade front.
+NEW YORK (Reuters) - Global stocks rallied on Monday, building on gains from their best quarter since 2010, as investors cheered upbeat factory activity data in China and the United States and signs of progress on the U.S.-China trade front.

 Major U.S. indexes were higher as the S&P 500 expanded on its best first quarter since 1998.
 Data showed China’s manufacturing sector surprisingly returned to growth for the first time in four months in a sign government stimulus measures were taking root.